kiseitai3/rumtk/README.md

 # Goal

-+ To create a simple toolkit with the necessary libraries, dependencies, and utilities for managing standard tasks in Medical IT.
++ To create a simple toolkit with the necessary libraries, dependencies, and utilities for managing bridging HL7 V2 Medical IT infrastructure to FHIR based systems.
-+ Also, I would like the project to make it more accessible for hospital to enable interoperability between systems.
++ Also, I would like the project to be accessible to hospitals to enable interoperability between systems.
+I plan to package it for package managers and containers.
 + The toolkit will focus on increasing security and simplicity with the first step taken by starting the project using Rust.
-+ The toolkit shall foster reliability and will make attempts to be standards compliant.
++ The toolkit shall foster reliability and will make attempts to be as strictly standards compliant as possible.
+  Strictness may be relaxed later once the project sees use in the wild.

 # Features